Cecil Wood (engineer): Motor cars

-Including with the motor tricycle, Wood manufactured four motor cars; two of which were running about Timaru streets in 1903.
+Including the motor tricycle, Wood manufactured four motor cars; two of which were running about Timaru streets in 1903.

-Wood completed building a four wheel, two-seater car with rear mounted motor and a half speed gear for hill climbing in early 1903.
+Wood completed building a four-wheel, two-seater car with rear mounted motor and a half speed gear for hill climbing in early 1903.
 The 4 hp engine was set to run at 15 mph on the level.
 The body was built by coachbuilder John James Grandi and hand-painted to quality finish in a chocolate colour with black lining, the seat and back cushioned with horsehair in brown American leather; wide wooden mudguards made and bent by John Jackson and Co.
 A neat rear mounted cylinder and branded "Tourist", contained three vessels: a large one for cooling water and others for petrol and lubricating oil.
 The accumulator, coil and storage space were enclosed below the seat.
 Extra storage was located at the front, under the bonnet.
 The 25 x 3 inch pneumatic tyres were specially made by the Dunlop Rubber Company and ironwork was carried out by J. C. Trengrove.

 With one of his assistants, Wood drove the car out to Temuka on 13 April 1903, for the fifth annual Temuka Bicycle Club meeting at Victoria Park.
 Later in the day he drove it on the track and carried the club president, Thomas Gunnion, twice round the circuit.
+In May 1903, William Ferrier exhibited, in his Stafford Street photographic studio window, a hand water-coloured photograph of "Mr C. W. Wood's cottage, with Mr Wood at the gate in his motor car."